JOIN THE MENSTRUAL REVOLUTION

 British newspaper ‘The Guardian’ defined menstrual activism in 2009 as a “term used to describe a whole range of actions, not all considered political by the person involved: simple efforts to speak openly about periods, radical affronts to negative attitudes and campaigns for more environmentally friendly sanitary products.”

-I believe the brightest and shiniest change we can make is on the inside first, by educating ourselves about whatever issue we are drawn to, being open-minded, then going out there and opening up conversations about it with the people we meet.
+I believe that real change is an inside job; first educating ourselves, being open-minded, reflective, discerning.
+Then going out there and opening up conversations with the people we meet (with no expectations or need to be right!).
 I don’t pretend to know all the answers about the issues I am passionate about; I accept that I’m constantly learning.

-There’s lots of things to get ‘activisty ‘about but I have chosen to concentrate on the message put out there by the many amazing organisations who promote the use of reusable cloth pads or menstrual cups to help the environment.
-Click here to read more about the truth of our menstrual waste, and why the word has to be out there!
+Sadly there’s so much suffering in the world, but I’ve chosen to concentrate on supporting the message of organisations who promote the use of reusable cloth pads or menstrual cups to help the environment.
+Click here to read more about the sad truth of our menstrual waste; it’s worth a look.

-EcoFemme’s cloth pads are now for sale at Trigonos our local Retreat Centre – Click here
+EcoFemme’s cloth pads for sale at Trigonos our local Retreat Centre – Click here

 10 reasons I feel fortunate on Menstrual Hygiene Day – Click here